geekdoagrest/maggu-login-protect/README.md

 - **Detailed Logs:** Maintain a detailed log of all activities related to login attempts, providing valuable insights for security analysis.

+- **Captcha** Native integration of a captcha challenge for an additional layer of security.
+Requires users to prove they are not automated bots before accessing the login page.

 ## Installation

 1. Install this plugin using WordPress' built-in installer